miykael/miykael.github.io/_posts/2023-10-23-03_scikit_advanced.md

     Prediction accuracy on test data:  8.38%

 Great, the score seems reasonably good!
-But now that we know better which preprocessing routine seems to be the best (thanks to `RandomizedSearchCV`), let's go ahead and furhter fine-tune the ridge model.
+But now that we know better which preprocessing routine seems to be the best (thanks to `RandomizedSearchCV`), let's go ahead and further fine-tune the ridge model.

 ## 8. Fine tune best preprocessing pipeline